 This site has several areas:

-Their Voice: a regular blog post written in the voice of a troubled teen, giving insight into their problems and their thought processes and also providing practical stategies for you to use when trying to reach out to them and help.
+Just Understand Me: a regular blog post written in the voice of a troubled teen, giving insight into their problems and their thought processes and also providing practical strategies for you to use when trying to reach out to them and help.